 Given a list of policy dictionaries and a current user object (if any), return a list of all policies whose conditions match the given user object.
-Raises a PolicyError if a condition references an unknown section. :param policies: a list of policy dictionaries :param user\object: a User object, or None if there is no current user :param request\headers: The HTTP headers :type request\headers: Request object :return: generates a list of policy dictionaries
+Raises a PolicyError if a condition references an unknown section. :param policies: a list of policy dictionaries :param user_object: a User object, or None if there is no current user :param request_headers: The HTTP headers :type request_headers: Request object :param extended_condition_check: A list of sections to check or None. :return: generates a list of policy dictionaries